yearn/yearn-devdocs/docs/developers/v3/overview.md

 Yearns V3 system is designed to be an un-opinionated and customizable infrastructure for anyone to easily build on, making generating yield safely and efficiently as easy as possible for all parties involved.

 V3 is built in the hopes of opening up the gates to allow anyone and everyone who wants to build a strategy or manage vaults to be easily able to do so.
-It allows for a more decentralized suite of yield-generating products that fit any needs.
+It allows for a more decentralized suite of yield-generating products that fit any needs of both individuals or protocols.

 So whether you are a full-blown gas golfing expert, a degen looking to codify your personal yield farming, or just an average crypto user looking to earn passive yield on your magical internet tokens, V3 is for you.